 Why is summer reading so important?

-Research shows students who don’t engage in learning activities during the summer can forget what they learned during the long break.
+Research shows students who don’t engage in learning activities during the summer can get caught in the “summer slide” and forget what they learned during the long break.
 By the end of 6th grade, students who lose reading skills over the summer are two years behind their classmates.
-Reading as a few as 4-6 books can help students maintain and even increase their reading skills during the summer.
+Reading as few as four to can help students maintain – and even increase – their reading skills during the summer.

 Do I have to have a library card to participate?

-Can my Mom/Dad/guardian pick up my prizes or get my stamps/punches for me?
+Can my Mom/Dad/guardian pick up my prizes or turn in my game card for me?

 Can library volunteers participate in summer reading?